callnoah2/Fractals/doc/Manual.md

     * misspelled fractal name
     * non-existant fractal
     * capitalized fractal name
-    * empty fractal name
+* any of these will cause the program to prompt the user to enter a valid fractal name
-* any of these will cause the program to prompt the user to enter a valid fractal name with options
+* Some fractals do not have complete configuration data and will not print the fractal.